green-striped-gecko/dartR/README.md

-Unfortunately sometime to us unkown reason R is not able to install all dependent packages and breaks with an error message.
+Unfortunately sometimes to us unkown reasons R is not able to install all dependent packages and breaks with an error message.
 Then you need to install packages "by hand".
 For example you may find:

 ```ERROR: dependency 'seqinr' is not available for package 'dartR'```